KittyGiraudel/site/_posts/2014-04-14-building-a-walk-function-in-sass.md

 <pre class="language-scss"><code>walk(list $list, function $function, argList $args...)</code></pre>

 The first argument is the list you are walking through.
 The second argument is the function you want to call to each item from the list.
-Any argument after those 2 are optional and will be passed as extra arguments to the function call.
+Any argument after those 2 are optional and will be passed as extra argument to the function call.

 This is why we add `...` to the `$args` parameter; because it is an `argList`.
 To put it simple: all arguments passed to the function (as many as you want) starting from the index of `$args` will be packaged as a list.
 Then, you can access them like regular list item with `nth()` for instance.

-Let's say you have a list of colors you want to revert, in order to get complementary colors.
+For example let's say you have a list of colors you want to revert, in order to get complementary colors.

 <pre class="language-scss"><code>$colors: hotpink deepskyblue firebrick;
 $complementary-colors: walk($colors, complementary);